nahnaoliv/nahnaoliv/README.md

 - 🎓 Formation: Graphic design

-- 📚 Studying: front-end React.
+- 📚 Studying: Front-end React and Back-end C#.

 - 📌 In search of new paths in the market.